 Stifling VoIP services hurts a fledgling startup industry that could one day potentially enable larger, booming industries.

 Welcome to the United Arab Emirates.
 A country that excels in almost every possible field be it sports, logistics, transport, finance, tourism, culture, art and education.
 In almost every field that is, except telecommunications.
 When it comes to ICT and telecom services this great country is being shortchanged.
-This inefficiency is a major problem because ICT is no longer a vertical of the UAE economy, it’s become a horizontal enabler of every part of it — from education to healthcare and more.
+Many businesses are crying out for a sophisticated Business phone line, the likes of which one might find being offered by Eatel.
+This inefficiency is a major problem because ICT is no longer a vertical of the UAE economy, it’s become a horizontal enabler of every part of it?-?from education to healthcare and more.

 Probably not.
 So why is the UAE’s telecom industry allowed to lag to such an atrocious level?